 In 1982 Mills, Robbins, and Rumsey proved that DPPs with largest part at most $n$ are counted by the following expression~\cite{MRRANDREWSCONJ}.

 Additionally, they proved that the generating function for DPPs of order $n$ weighted by $q$ to the sum of the entries is equal to the $q$-ification of (\ref{eq:prod}),

-where $k!_q=(1+q)(1+q+q^2)\ldots (1+q+q^2+\ldots +q^{k-1})$~\cite{MRRANDREWSCONJ}.
+where $k!_q=(1+q)(1+q+q^2)\cdots (1+q+q^2+\cdots +q^{k-1})$~\cite{MRRANDREWSCONJ}.

-Then in 1983 Mills, Robbins, and Rumsey conjectured that $n\times n$ alternating sign matrices were also counted by (\ref{eq:prod})~\cite{MRRASMDPP}. \begin{definition} An \emph{alternating sign matrix} (ASM) is a square matrix with entries 0, 1, or $-1$ whose rows and columns each sum to 1 and such that the nonzero entries in each row and column alternate in sign. \end{definition} It is clear from the definition that permutation matrices are the alternating sign matrices with no $-1$ entries.
+Then in 1983 Mills, Robbins, and Rumsey conjectured that $n\times n$ alternating sign matrices were also counted by (\ref{eq:prod})~\cite{MRRASMDPP}. \begin{definition} An \emph{alternating sign matrix} (ASM) is a square matrix with entries 0, 1, or $-1$ whose rows and columns each sum to 1 and such that the nonzero entries in each row and column alternate in sign. \end{definition}

+See Figure~\ref{fig:3x3asms} for the seven $3\times 3$ ASMs.
+It is clear from the definition that permutation matrices are the alternating sign matrices with no $-1$ entries.
 The alternating sign matrix conjecture, as the conjecture of Mills, Robbins, and Rumsey came to be called, stayed open for over a decade and was proved independently by Zeilberger~\cite{ZEILASM} and Kuperberg~\cite{KUP_ASM_CONJ} in 1996.
 Many open problems remain concerning DPPs and ASMs, including that of constructing an explicit bijection between them.
 Not even a weight has yet been found on ASMs which yields (\ref{eq:qprod}) as the generating function.